Top State Parks to Visit in Central Oregon

 Just 4 miles north of Bend outside the small town of Tumalo, Tumalo State Park makes the perfect basecamp for any Central Oregon adventure.
 From the park, visitors can easily access miles of hiking and mountain biking trails, clear waters perfect for trout fishing and kayaking and even some high-class nearby golf courses.
 Head north or south from the park to hike along the Deschutes River, and connect with the greater Deschutes River Trail.

 The park is open for day use and camping year round.
 From RV hookups and tent camping locations to yurts that are available for rent, this state park can accommodate any kind of camper and even comes equipped with hot showers for all overnight guests.
 A day-use parking pass is required to park your vehicle at Tumalo State Park.
+Keep the fun going with our guide to the best places to eat in Tumalo, Oregon.

-3) La Pine State Park
+3) LaPine State Park

-La Pine State Park occupies a scenic spot along the trout-filled Upper Deschutes River in a high desert subalpine forest.
-It’s just north of the town of La Pine and 35 minutes south of Bend.
+LaPine State Park occupies a scenic spot along the trout-filled Upper Deschutes River in a high desert subalpine forest.
+It’s just north of the town of LaPine and 35 minutes south of Bend.

 The quiet and shady day use areas and campground are open year round.
 The campground can connect guests with 14 miles of multi-use trails for hiking and biking.
 The park is also perfect to use as a base camp to explore other nearby landmarks, like the Deschutes National Forest, Newberry Crater and Lava River Cave.
 Try a night in a tent camping spot, or rent out one of the 10 cozy cabins.
-From floating and fishing the Deschutes River in the summer to snowshoeing in the winter, La Pine State Park is a great year round option.
+From floating and fishing the Deschutes River in the summer to snowshoeing in the winter, LaPine State Park is a great year round option.
 Don’t forget to check out Oregon’s largest ponderosa pine while you’re there.

 Cove Palisades State Park

-4) Cove Palisades State Park
+4) The Cove Palisades State Park

-A water sports destination for Central Oregon, Cove Palisades State Park includes both the Deschutes and Crooked River Canyons to create an environment that is stunningly beautiful.
+A water sports destination for Central Oregon, The Cove Palisades State Park includes both the Deschutes and Crooked River Canyons to create an environment that is stunningly beautiful.
 Millions of years of geology and volcanism are on display on the massive canyon walls that tell stories, layer by layer.

 Located just outside the town of Culver, about an hour north of Bend, the state park is a prime boating, kayaking and all-around water sport destination during the summer months.
 From the marina, guests can launch their vessel into three different river sections—the Lower Deschutes, Upper Deschutes and Crooked River.
 From April to October, the park offers rental boats and other water toys to guests.
 Aside from water sports, the park connects visitors to miles of scenic hiking trails.
 The campground is open from March to October, and overnight passes must be purchased.
 The day-use areas are open year round.